-We believe properly funding our institutions is what drives quality – not raising tuition fees and pitting providers against each other chasing income.
-We believe in enabling our institutions to collaborate, rather than needlessly compete.
+At NUS, we believe that properly funding our institutions is what drives quality - not raising tuition fees and pitting providers against each other chasing income.
+We believe in enabling our instititutions to collaborate, rather than needlessly compete.